krother/bash_tutorial/README.md

 [<https://github.com/krother/bash_tutorial>](https://github.com/krother/bash_tutorial).

 ### Acknowledgements

+Thanks to many students for using the tutorial in practice and finding bugs.
+Thanks to `@zulcas` for contributing bugfixes.

 I thank Janusz M. Bujnicki, Allegra Via, Pedro Fernandes and Joachim Jacob for their help with testing and reviewing the material.
 Further